sqlmapproject/sqlmap/Usage.md

 ### Second-order attack

-Option: `--second-order`
+Options: `--second-url` and `--second-req`

 Second-order SQL injection attack is an attack where result(s) of an injected payload in one vulnerable page is shown (reflected) at the other (e.g. frame).
 Usually that's happening because of database storage of user provided input at the original vulnerable page.

-You can manually tell sqlmap to test for this type of SQL injection by using option `--second-order` with the URL address of the web page where results are being shown.
+You can manually tell sqlmap to test for this type of SQL injection by using option `--second-order` with the URL address or `--second-req` with request file for sending to the server where results are being shown.

 ## Fingerprint